 These consolidated financial statements have been prepared under the historical cost basis, except for certain financial assets and liabilities that are measured at fair value through profit and loss including derivative instruments.
+In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
 All amounts are expressed in thousands of US dollars, except share and per share amounts.